prototowb/portfolio-sass/README.md

 The goals for this repository are:

-1. To document my journey learning sass, by building a well crafted portfolio.
+1. To document my journey learning sass by building a well crafted portfolio.
 2. Show the implementation of sass in a real project.
 3. Learing how to write good READMEs - This Readme is fully "standard-readme" compliant.